 9. Bubble Chart

 Bubble charts, though complex, can be beautifully used to derive insights from data.
 This chart takes into consideration three values.
-Two of the three dimensions are used for representing X-axis and Y-axis, respectively, and the third value determines the size of the bubble.
-We shall build a bubble chart using the method as illustrated below.
+Two of the three dimensions represent X-axis and Y-axis, respectively, and the third value determines the size of the bubble.
+We shall build a bubble chart using the method illustrated below.

-As can be seen in the above screenshot, we selected a bubble chart with a 3-D effect.
-Note that we selected numeric data only from the table for building the bubble chart, which can be seen in the screenshot.
-When we follow the above method, we get a bubble chart, as shown below.
+As seen in the above screenshot, we selected a bubble chart with a 3-D effect.
+Note that we selected numeric data only from the table for building the bubble chart, as seen in the screenshot.
+Following the above method, we get a bubble chart, as shown below.

 Things to Remember About Excel Data Visualization